shakiblimon/EAMS_Access_Control/README.md

     7.Find history
     8.Print data

 ## How to use this repository?
     1.First clone the repository
     2.Once cloned, Run the inteliJADEA and then ipen this project.
     3.Run !

-## Feedback
-    Ask a question on Stackoverflow
-    Request a new feature
-    Upvote popular feature requests
-    File an issue
-    Follow @Lahiru-rajapakshe and let me know what you think!

-## License
-Copyright © S. M. Shakib Limon.
-All rights reserved.